callumfrance/brailler/README.md

 	sudo /sbin/ldconfig -v
 	```
 6. The following command should now work in terminal:

 	`echo this is a test sentence | lou_translate unicode.dis,en-ueb-g2.ctb`

 #### Python setup for LibLouis
-1. Ensure your device has the following packages using `apt` or equivalent
+1. Ensure your device has the following packages, using `apt` or equivalent:

 	```shell
 	sudo apt install python3-distutils
 	```